-In the case of this example, 19% of eighth-grade students in the LEA earned a score of Proficient or Advanced on an EOC, which results in a designation of "On-Track" for this measure.
+In the case of this example, 57.1% of eighth-grade students in the LEA earned a score of Proficient or Advanced on an EOC or GLA in ELA or mathematics, which results in a designation of "Approaching" for this measure.

-- All available EOC assessments may be used toward TL1C: High School Readiness.
+- All available EOC assessments in ELA or mathematics may be used toward TL1C: High School Readiness.
 If a student takes more than one EOC assessment, the assessment with the highest performance level will be used. - Data are obtained from the MOSIS June Enrollment and Attendance file and from official testing companies. - The cohort of students used in this calculation is defined as all eighth grade students who advanced to ninth grade at the end of the year. - FAY does not apply to the HSR Standard.